skckompella/arterys/README.md

 **Q: How important are accurate training labels to classifier accuracy?**

+A: The following graph shows the effect of label noise (5% of training data having random labels) for 5 different initializations

 **Q: How would you compensate for label noise?
 Assume you have a large budget available but you want to use it as efficiently as possible.**